Dagbani language: Lexicon

 There is insight into a historical stage of the language in the papers of Rudolf Fisch, reflecting data collected during his missionary work in the German Togoland colony in the last quarter of the nineteenth century, especially the lexical list, though there is also some grammatical information and sample texts.
 A more modern glossary was published in 1934 by a southern Ghanaian officer of the colonial government, E. Foster Tamakloe, in 1934, with a revised edition by British officer Harold Blair.
-Various editors added to the wordlist and a more complete publication was produced in 2003 by a Dagomba scholar, Ibrahim Mahama.
-According to the linguist Salifu Nantogma Alhassan, there is evidence to suggest that there are gender-related double standards in the Dagbani language with "more labels that trivialise females than males".
-Meanwhile, the data was electronically compiled by John Miller Chernoff and Roger Blench (whose version is published online), and converted into a database by Tony Naden, on the basis of which a full-featured dictionary is ongoing and can be viewed online.
+Various editors added to the wordlist and a more complete publication was produced in 2003 by an indigenopus scholar, Ibrahim Mahama.
+Meanwhile, the data was electronically compiled by John Miller Chernoff and Roger Blench (whose version is published online), and converted into a database by Tony Naden, on the basis of which the Dagbani-to-English bilingual lexicon with explanations is ongoing and can be viewed online.
+In February 2026, the Foundation for Indigenous & Oral Knowledge Archives (IOKA) launched a full-fledged online dictionary featuring a native Dagbani interface and monolingual definitions.
+Moving beyond earlier bilingual lexicons, this Wikidata-powered platform established a sovereign digital infrastructure that documents Dagbani independent of an English-language framework.